-NOTE: If the user has 'Approve Timesheets' permission, the 'Save' button will have an additional option to 'Save and approve' by clicking the arrow to the right of the button.
+N.B: If the user has 'Approve Timesheets' permission, the 'Save' button will have an additional option to 'Save and approve' by clicking the arrow to the right of the button.

 When entering timesheets for an employee, you can view the costs of the associated timesheets by following these steps:

 - From the filter menu, ensure the "Show Costs" option is selected

 - Once this option is selected, you will then see a "Costs" column.
 You can hover over the "costs" value for any timesheet to see the cost breakdown

 Some additional timesheet details are not able to be entered via the timesheet grid and must be entered via the timesheet editor.
 These details include: